probcomp/probcomp-stack/README.md

       ParameterKey=Zone,ParameterValue=probcomp.net.
 ```

+The command returns quickly, but the actual creation takes about 5 minutes.

-If something goes wrong, the CloudFormation section of the AWS console
+If something goes wrong (which will be silent), the CloudFormation
-is helpful.
+section of the AWS console is helpful.

 If Issue #4 is not fixed, manually set the Jupyter notebook password